scollinselliott/eratosthenes/README.md

 ### Creating a Finds Object

-Next, a separate object for the finds data must be created.
-If a particular find has absolute chronological information associated with it (just the object itself, not the type), it should not be entered here, but rather as an `absolute` constraint (on which see below).
+Next, a separate object for the finds data is created.
+If a particular find has absolute chronological information associated with it (the object itself, not the type), it should not be created here, but rather as an `absolute` constraint (on which see below).
 To start, each find is a `finds` object with the following information:

 ``` r
 id1 <- finds(id = "id 1",